LamApps/ScorpioPlay---Casino-Game-API-Documentation/README.md

 ## 🎰 Supported Game Providers

-MegaNodes API connects your platform to a powerful lineup of **leading global casino content providers**, all through a **single integration layer**.
+Scorpio Play API connects your platform to a powerful lineup of **leading global casino content providers**, all through a **single integration layer**.

 Each provider brings its own catalog of **slots**, **live dealer tables**, and **specialty games**, giving operators full flexibility to curate an engaging and profitable gaming experience.